utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Extentions:

 - 5a.
 System detects unfilled fields on the registration form
 - 5a1.
-System asks the user to fulfill the unfilled fileds
+System asks the user to fulfill the unfilled fields
 - 5a2.
 User fills the fields
 - Repeat until user creates an account successfully